lysenkolipa/agataBlielen/README.md

 * Make sure that GULP v4 is installed.
     If gulp version is lower, it'll not work.

-    For this purpose it is necessary to write in the terminal:

     > gulp -v (v4.0) or more!!!!!

     If not, add to terminal